Introduction #

 Let's now use this to derive Euler's equations for a free rigid body.
 The Lagrangian in Euclidean space is just the kinetic energy

-where II is the moment of inertial and ω\vec{\omega} is the angular velocity vector.
+where II is the moment of inertia in the body frame.
 We need to re-write this in terms of quaternions.

 Writing it out in components gives